-This Modification Agreement (the "Agreement") dated as of March 27, 2013, for reference purposes only, is made by and between Greenhill & Co.
-Inc. (the "Borrower"), and First Republic Bank (the "Lender"), with reference to the following facts:
+This Modification Agreement (the "Agreement") dated as of September 27, 2013, for reference purposes only, is made by and between Greenhill & Co., Inc. (the "Borrower"), and First Republic Bank (the "Lender"), with reference to the following facts:

-- A. Borrower and First Republic Bank, a Nevada corporation, predecessor-in-interest to Lender entered into that certain Loan Agreement (Revolving Line of Credit) dated January 31, 2006 (the "Loan Agreement") pursuant to which a loan in the principal amount of Forty-Five Million and 00/100 Dollars (\$45,000,000.00), as modified (the "Loan") was made to Borrower.
-The Loan is evidenced by Borrower's amended and restated promissory note dated April 30, 2012 (the "Note"). - B. Borrower has requested that Lender modify certain of the Loan Documents on the terms and conditions of this Agreement. - C. All terms with an initial capital letter that are used but not defined herein shall have the respective meanings given to such terms in the Loan Agreement or the Note.
+Borrower and First Republic Bank, a Nevada corporation, predecessor-in-interest to Lender entered into that A. certain Loan Agreement Revolving Line of Credit dated January 31, 2006, as modified (the "Loan Agreement") pursuant to which a loan in the principal amount of Forty-Five Million and 00/100 Dollars (\$45,000,000.00), as modified (the "Loan") was made to Borrower.
+The Loan is evidenced by Borrower's Seventh Amended and Restated Promissory Note (Line of Credit -Prime Rate Adjustable - Interest Only) dated April 30, 2012, as modified (the "Note").

+B. Borrower has requested that Lender modify certain of the Loan Documents on the terms and conditions of this Agreement.

+C. All terms with an initial capital letter that are used but not defined herein shall have the respective meanings given to such terms in the Loan Agreement or the Note.